Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 ### Assessing model accuracy
 There is no perfect model, the best models differ depending on situations...
 #### Fitting the target
-We usually asses model accuracy using $\text{MSE}=\frac{1}{n} \sum (y_i-\hat f)^2$ (mean squared error).
+We usually asses model accuracy using $\text{MSE}=\frac{1}{n} \sum (y_i-\hat f)^2$ (mean squared error).\
--Overfitting reffers specifically to the situation where a model with less degrees of freedom would've yielded better results.
-We always expect the testing accuracy to be less than the training accuracy since all models directly or indirectly try to minimize the training error.
+Overfitting reffers specifically to the situation where a model with less degrees of freedom would've yielded better results.
+We always expect the testing accuracy to be less than the training accuracy since all models directly or indirectly try to minimize the training error.\
--Example to illustrate overfitting
+The book presented an excellent example on training accuracy doesn't always translate to testing accuracy, by showing different models with increasing degrees of freedom creating a U-shaped curve in test accuracy (although the training accuracy kept decreasing)[^3].
+And so, overfitting only reffers to models with higher DF than the model with minimal test accuracy./

 # Footnotes :
 - [^1] -- free will ?.
 - [^2] -- proof : $E[{(Y- \hat Y)}^2] = E[(f + \epsilon - \hat f)^2] = E[f^2 + \hat f ^2 + \epsilon ^2 + 2 \epsilon (f-\hat f) - 2 (f \cdot \hat f)] = E[(f-\hat f)^2] + E(\epsilon ^2 ) + 2 E(\epsilon) \cdot E(f - \hat f)$. -- since $\epsilon$ is independent from both $f$ and $\hat f$.\
 We get : $ E[(f-\hat f)^2] + E(\epsilon ^2 ) - E(\epsilon)^2 = (f-\hat f)^2 + \text{Var}(\epsilon)$ since $E(\epsilon) = 0$
+- [^3] -- note that for a perfect $\hat f = f$, we will have $\text{MSE}= \text{Var}(\epsilon)$ as the theoretical lower bound on MSE; this is derived from the equation on [^2].\ Ofc this theoretical lower bound is usually unknown since we dont know the shape of $f$.